Alphabet

 Materials Required:

-Brown kraft paper or tissue paper, glue, scissors, wall tape
+Brown kraft paper or tissue paper, glue, scissors, and wall tape

 Procedure: